-30. Were any requests at your agency the subject of FOIA litigation during the reporting period?
+- 30. Were any requests at your agency the subject of FOIA litigation during the reporting period?
 If so, please describe the impact on your agency's overall FOIA request processing and backlog.
-If possible, please indicate:

-- The number and nature of requests subject to litigation - · Common causes leading to litigation - Any other information to illustrate the impact of litigation on your overall FOIA administration
+If possible, please indicate: - The number and nature of requests subject to litigation - Common causes leading to litigation - Any other information to illustrate the impact of litigation on your overall FOIA administration

 The Department's FOIA litigation demands continued to be considerable.
-In FY 2023, the Department was named as a defendant in 56 new FOIA litigation cases, the same as in FY 2022.
-The Department ended FY 2023 with approximately 200 total FOIA litigation cases involving 373 unique FOIA requests.
+In FY 2024, the Department was named as a defendant in 82 new FOIA litigation cases, consisting of 103 FOIA requests.
+The Department ended FY 2024 with approximately 220 total FOIA litigation cases involving 373 unique FOIA requests.
 Most litigation cases are filed against the Department for failure to respond within the statutory time limits.
 While FOIA requests in litigation comprise only about 1% of all FOIA requests at the Department, they demand a disproportionate share-approximately 90%-of the FOIA reviewer resources, which has contributed to the increase in the FOIA backlog.